 About the Resilient Homes Fund

-The Queensland and Australian Governments developed the $741 million Resilient Homes Fund to help Queenslanders across 39 local government areas whose homes were impacted by the 2021-2022 floods.
+The Queensland and Australian Governments released the $741 million Resilient Homes Fund to help Queenslanders across 39 local government areas whose homes were impacted by the 2021-2022 floods.

 The funded programs

-Under the Resilient Homes Fund, funding is available to assist eligible flood-impacted homeowners to repair (enhancing resilience), retrofit, raise or demolish and rebuild or relocate flood-affected homes.
+Eligible homeowners can apply for funding to repair (enhance resilience), raise, or demolish and rebuild or relocate their flood-affected homes.

-Voluntary Home Buy-Back was considered for homes that were the most severely impacted and at the greatest risk of future flooding.
-The Voluntary Home Buy-Back program has closed as all properties have now been identified.
+Voluntary Home Buy-Back was available for the most severely impacted homes and those at the greatest risk of future flooding.
+We have closed the Voluntary Home Buy-Back program because all properties have now been identified.

 Repair or retrofit your home